Yellowen/Owrang/docs/user/stock/docs.user.stock.delivery_note.md

 Stock > Packing Slip > New Packing Slip

-You can create multiple Packing Slips for your Delivery Note and ERPNext will ensure that the quantities in the Packing Slip do not exceed the quantities in the Delivery Note.
+You can create multiple Packing Slips for your Delivery Note and Owrang will ensure that the quantities in the Packing Slip do not exceed the quantities in the Delivery Note.

 ---